filakhtov/gentoo-use-docs/sys-fs/udisks.md

 It is recommended to enable this flag if the filesystem that hosts mount point supports ACLs.

+### daemon
+Pass the `--enable-daemon` option to the configure script.
+Build and install the `udisksd` daemon and the `umount.udisks2` utility.
+The daemon provides the `org.freedesktop.UDisks2` name on the system message bus and provides interfaces to enumerate and perform operations on disks and storage devices.
+This daemon is intended to be started by the `dbus-daemon` or `systemd`.
+The `umount.udisks2` utility is a helper for the `umount` and is designed to clean up automatically created directories created at file system mount-time.

+This flag should be enabled to support modern desktop environments.

 ### debug
 Pass the `--enable-debug` option to the configure script.
 Enable printing of the additional debugging messages at runtime.